 There are also third-party cybersecurity firms that can help you here.
-For instance, Sophos offers anti-phishing training simulations.
+For instance, Sophos offers anti-phishing training simulations(new window).
 Your cybersecurity officer should be tasked with researching and proposing a cost-benefit analysis for contracting outside security vendors.

 Some teams or individuals may be more vulnerable to attack than others based on their specialty or level of access.
 Network administrators, managers, and anyone handling payroll or customer data may need additional training and attention.

 There are a handful of cybersecurity practices that are so important and basic that they should be mandatory in your organization.